 Unfortunately, we as a culture lack the proper tools and emotional awareness to fully understand infidelity and how to deal with it.
 Many factors can contribute to an affair, including a lack of healthy communication and physical intimacy.
 But ultimately, affairs happen when one partner gives themselves permission to pursue their satisfaction over the wellbeing of the marriage or relationship.

 The resulting betrayal may contribute to a heightened or intensified stress response, or what’s otherwise known as betrayal trauma.
-This can cause the betrayed partner to become hypervigilant and untrusting or develop low self-worth and protective barriers that can be hard to penetrate without the help of an infidelity therapist.
+This can cause the betrayed partner to become hypervigilant and untrusting or develop low self-worth and protective barriers that can be hard to penetrate without the help of an infidelity therapist in Los Gatos.

 We are here to tell you that surviving an affair is possible and that your relationship can be repaired.
 By allowing yourself to become vulnerable about the betrayal in affair recovery at J. Woodfin Counseling, you and your partner can overcome infidelity and strengthen your connection.

 Wounds It Has Created

 Dealing with infidelity can be a hugely painful and emotionally taxing process.
 Therefore, the neutral, supportive atmosphere of therapy helps to foster a sense of safety as you and your partner explore, process, and reconcile.
 By working with an infidelity therapist in San Jose who can help you rebuild a more intentional and intimate relationship, you can heal and grow a stronger future together.

 The Affair Recovery Process At J. Woodfin Counseling

 At our practice, there is no “one-size-fits-all” approach to infidelity counseling.
 We customize the therapeutic experience for each client, incorporating intensive weekly couples sessions and individual or family counseling as needed.

 The beginning of affair recovery will focus on creating a safe atmosphere where both partners can come and learn ways to minimize further damage to the relationship.
 As coping mechanisms are developed and applied, your therapist will help you uncover the reason for the infidelity and how to slowly rebuild trust.
 Soon, you both will have the mental and emotional clarity you need to know how to proceed with the relationship.